ClouDesire/docusaurus/docs/openstack.md

 Both *prepaid* and *pay-as-you-go* pricing models are supported.

-> At this time, is not possible to switch between different pricing models on
 > Switching between different pricing models on an active subscription is not yet supported.

 ## Prepaid pricing model